SSEN Transmission’s Innovative Projects Secure Funding for Ofgem’s Strategic Innovation Fund Beta Phase

 The pressing need for innovative solutions arises due to the increasing capacity of offshore .
 As we transition to greater reliance on intermittent renewable generation, there's a growing necessity to enhance grid balancing and address stability challenges.
 Failing to do so could lead to a weaker GB grid, heightening the risk of blackouts and continued reliance on fossil fuel generators.

 Addressing these challenges, the Incentive project has been granted £1.1m to explore novel solutions.
-It will demonstrate the application of innovative voltage, current, and frequency control technologies, coupled with at the onshore connection points of offshore wind farms.
+It will demonstrate the application of innovative voltage, current, and frequency control technologies, coupled with energy storage at the onshore connection points of offshore wind farms.
 This innovative approach seeks to optimize the integration of offshore wind into the grid, contributing significantly to the UK's net zero targets.

 Scotland's transmission network plays a pivotal role in supporting the nation's efforts to achieve its net zero objectives.
 As part of this effort, the Network DC project secured £6m in funding.
 Its primary goal is to enable the utilization of DC circuit breakers (DCCBs) in onshore HVDC hubs.